📌 Key Takeaways

 6. Quotation Evaluation: The predetermined standards are used to assess the received quotations.
 This can entail price comparison, evaluation of the goods or services, and reliability and reputation of the source

-8. Contracting and Negotiation: To complete terms and conditions, negotiations could be conducted with the chosen supplier.
+8. Contracting and Negotiation: To complete the terms and conditions, negotiations could be conducted with the chosen supplier.
 The purchase order is issued and the agreement is signed once decided upon

 9. Order Fulfillment: The supplier fulfills the contract by providing the products or services.
 To be sure the delivery satisfies the necessary specifications, the purchasing organization receives and examines it